 will continue to send, great prophets to humanity, through which the Holy Spirit has

 revealed the "Word of God."
-The Great Manifestations of God up
+Members of the Bahá'í Faith believe that the Great Manifestations of God up

 to this time have been: